 A lot of us think that the areas inside the house are completely safe from pollution as well as the people inside it.
 In recent studies show that this is not always the case.
 Although the statement has mentioned the term house, this is not different from your working environment or any other establishment.
 As you stay inside the house, you should be very cautious on your environment.
 Although, you are not immediately affected with the problem, but those with weak immune system can surely suffer.
-Thus, it is imperative that you know how to maintain the cleanliness of the indoor air in your house.
+Thus, it is imperative that home air quality is important and know how to maintain the cleanliness of the indoor air in your house.

 Basically there are so many causes of indoor air pollution.
 Like the outdoor pollution, that can also happen even if you stay inside your house.
 Some of the most common sources of pollutants are fuels, decaying elements, solvents, insecticides, pesticides and other similar elements.
 If you leave these harmful components spreading in the air you breathe, you increasing your rate of being prone to illnesses.

 One evident source of indoor air pollution is cooking.
 This may be avoided but whether you will or will not avoid doing it, there is still a need for you to cook your food.
 Cooking can be harmful because of the gases that spread into the air once you are doing this.
 There are cases that defective gas stoves can also be main sources of carbon monoxide and nitrogen dioxide which can be harmful when they are not properly burned.